kjolley/BIGSdb_documentation/dbase_setup.rst

     to the value of the set field.
 The prefix field will also not be labelled in the curation interface isolate add/update form, but will appear immediately before and inline with the prefixed field.

+* query

+  * Set to 'no' to exclude field from query drop-down lists.

 * regex